 His first ever project was called Evolution and he made it when he was 13 years old.
 It attempted to tell the story of life on earth making it like a 1930’s version of the Walking with series.

 Harryhausen shot several sequences including a Brontosaurus emerging from the ocean, several cavemen frolicking and a fight sequence of between a Tyrannosaurus Rex and a Triceratops.
 The T-Rex is also shown to kill a small Hadrosaur too.
 Though some of these shots are inaccurate by today’s standards, at the same time some of Harryhausen’s work for Evolution is actually ahead of its time.

-For instance the Tyrannosaurus sequence portrays the creature as a more active almost fleet footed bird like creature jumping out at the Triceratops and leaping on its back.
+For instance the Tyrannosaurus sequence portrays the creature as a more active, warm blooded, bird like creature jumping out at the Triceratops and leaping on its back.
 At that time Dinosaurs by and large were depicted as slow moving, sluggish and obviously more reptilian.

 The sequences are very impressive technically, even without taking into consideration the fact that they were made by a teenager!

 Sadly the film was never completed.
-Harryhausen apparently became disheartened when he saw Fantasia as he realized that it had taken Disney with a whole team of animators years to do what he a teenager on his own was trying to do.
+Harryhausen apparently became disheartened when he saw Fantasia as he realised that it had taken Disney with a whole team of animators years to do what he a teenager was trying to do on his own.